handrew/browserpilot/readme.md

 ## 🎉 Finished
+0.2.12
+- Expand the max token window for asking the LLM a question on a web page.

 0.2.11
 - Fix an issue with the Memory module which tried to access OpenAI API key before it's initialized.
 Change the prompt slightly.